lexie23c/Hivebets/README.md

 ## What is HiveBets?

-HiveBets is a fully decentralized prediction market platform built on BNB Chain.
-We let you bet on real-world outcomes from crypto token prices to social events with complete transparency and trustless execution.
+HiveBets is the **first gasless prediction market platform** built on BNB Chain.
+Powered by revolutionary x402 protocol, we let you bet on real-world outcomes from crypto token prices to social events with **zero gas fees**, complete transparency, and trustless execution.

 Traditional betting platforms are centralized, opaque, and take your funds off-chain.
+Even decentralized alternatives force you to pay expensive gas fees on every transaction.
 HiveBets changes this.
-Every bet is recorded on the blockchain.
+Every bet is recorded on the blockchain **without you paying a single satoshi in gas**.
 Every outcome is resolved by our proprietary Hivebets Oracle system pulling data from multiple verified sources.
 Your funds stay in your wallet until you place a bet, and winners are paid automatically through smart contracts.

-Whether you're predicting the next Four.meme token to moon, BNB hitting a price target, or even CZ's tweet activity, HiveBets provides a fair, transparent, and community-driven platform where the hive always wins together.
+Whether you're predicting the next Four.meme token to moon, BNB hitting a price target, or even CZ's tweet activity, HiveBets provides a fair, transparent, and community-driven platform where the hive always wins together - **all without gas fees**.

 ---